Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter5-what-you-can-do.md

 The biggest gratification of a volunteer is the activity he did is used by others!

 Imagine your contribution to the project and the effect of other people on what you are doing to get a boost of motivation!
-This is also part of understand what the others are doing inside the project and how is moving on, where you can help and maybe new blockers.
+This is also part of understand what the others are doing inside the project and how it is moving on, where you can help and maybe new blockers.

 Just a little note, there aren't only common areas but also tasks that are often repeated or that happens periodically, those are areas where a new volunteer or a contributor can act to improve the amount of time used to dedicated on something more important.